edm1/gwas-enrichment/make-features/make-genomic-features/README.md

 - snpinexon.txt - list of SNP ids that are located in exons
 - snpinintron.txt - list of SNP ids that are located in introns

 You can then use `--features snpinexon.txt snpinintron.txt` to include the features in the enrichment analysis.
 The `2_gtf-to-bed.sh` could be adapted to extract different feature sets.
+At the moment it only extracts exons and introns from protein coding transcripts.